alexander-kuzmin-us/Log-Analysis/README.md

 3. Download the [vagrant setup files](https://www.vagrantup.com/downloads.html)

-4. Download, unzip and put the [newsdata.sql file](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) into the '<vagrant>' directory.
+4. Download, unzip and put the [newsdata.sql file](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) into the `<vagrant>` directory.

 5. Put all files from Log_Analysis folder into the vagrant directory.

-##Start the Virtual Machine:
+**Start the Virtual Machine:**

-1. Open Terminal and '<cd>' into the vagrant directory.
+1. Open Terminal and `cd` into the vagrant directory.
-2. Run '<vagrant up>' to build the VM.
+2. Run `vagrant up` to build the VM.
-3. Then run '<vagrant ssh>' to connect to VM.
+3. Then run `vagrant ssh` to connect to VM.
-4. '<cd>' into the correct project directory: cd /vagrant.
+4. `cd` into the correct project directory: cd /vagrant.
 5. Load the data by using: '<psql -d news -f newsdata.sql>'

-## Run Log-Analysis.py
+Run Log-Analysis.py

-Make sure you are in the vagrant directory '<pwd>' then run '<python log_analysis.py'
+Make sure you are in the vagrant directory `pwd` then run `python log_analysis.py`

-##Expected output
+**Expected output**

 TOP THREE MOST POPULAR ARTICLES OF ALL TIME: